vendia/blog/posts/2022-05-25-smart-contract-feature-example.md

 function isValidOrigination(originationDate) {
   return Date.parse(originationDate) < Date.now()
 }
 /**
  * True if balance is less than or equal to borrower's credit score multiplied by 1000
  * @param balance on the loan
  * @param creditScore of the borrower
- * @returns {boolean} true if credit score is sufficiently large for the balance provided, false otherwise */ function isValidLoanAmount(balance, creditScore) {
+ * @returns {boolean} true if credit score is sufficiently large for the balance provided */ function isValidLoanAmount(balance, creditScore) {
   // A very simplistic check, which can easily be replaced by a more complex algorithm